Reviews You Can Rely On

 Removable Hood Yes

-The Marmot Fordham is a great option for folks who want value at a reasonable price.
-This jacket doesn't compromise on its construction quality.
-It's warm, durable, and weatherproof, and it does an excellent job of battling most winter weather.
-It's versatile, so it can provide you winter protection for a large variety of activities.
+If you're looking for a good value at a reasonable price, the Marmot Fordham is a great option.
+Ranking alongside pricier contenders like the Patagonia Downdrift and the The North Face McMurdo Down Parka in our construction quality metric, this jacket doesn't compromise on its construction.
+It's durable, warm, and weatherproof, and it does a terrific job of battling most winter weather.
+It's also versatile and capable of providing you with winter protection for a wide range of activities.
 It's perfect for daily wear around the city, but its rugged design and technical features also make it right at home outdoors.
 The shell is reasonably waterproof, and the insulation is composed of treated 700-fill down.
 The Fordham's stand-out feature is its densely woven recycled polyester shell (100% post-consumer).
-It resembles canvas and is rugged enough to handle tree branches, an outlying rock, or an epic sledding wipeout.
+It resembles canvas and our tests proved it is rugged enough to handle tree branches, an outlying rock, or an epic sledding wipeout.

 While the Fordham does a very acceptable job at a fraction of the price, its shell loses a few weather-resistance points because it absorbs moisture during long exposure to rain or snow.
 Its removable hood is also a little shallow, so the head and face are left more exposed during extreme weather.
 That being said, it's still a solid option for cold weather protection on a budget.
 The Patagonia Downdrift is another comfortable and affordable down jacket we love.
 It sells for about the same price as the Fordham, but is not quite as warm.